AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Pantaenus.

-There is nothing known to exist from the pen of Pantaenus, but we Iearn from Eusebius that this distinguished scholar and teacher was at the head of the Catechetical school in Alexandria as early as AD 179, having succeeded Anaxagoras.
-This celebrated institution had been in existence since AD 100-120.
-Tradition asserts that it was founded by the apostles.[^192] Jerome says, \"*a Marco Evangelista semper ecclesiastici fuere doctores*.\" It had been up to the time of Pantaenus a school for proselytes, but he made it a theological seminary, and so was the real founder of the Catechetical institution.[^193]
+There is nothing known to exist from the pen of **Pantaenus**, but we learn from **Eusebius** that this distinguished scholar and teacher was at the head of the Catechetical school in Alexandria as early as 179 AD, having succeeded **Anaxagoras**.
+This celebrated institution had been in existence since 100-120 AD.
+Tradition asserts that it was founded by the apostles.[^192] **Jerome** says, \"*a Marco Evangelista semper ecclesiastici fuere doctores*.\" It had been up to the time of **Pantaenus** a school for proselytes, but he made it a theological seminary, and so was the real founder of the Catechetical institution.[^193]

-Pantaenus was a convert from Stoicism, and is described by Clement, Jerome, and others as a man of superior learning and abilities.
-Clement calls him \"that Sicilian bee gathering the spoil of the flowers of the prophetic and apostolic meadow;\" \"the deepest Gnostic,\" by which he means \"the deepest philosophical Christian, the man who best understood and practiced Scripture.\" It could not be otherwise than that the teacher of Clement cherished the religious views with which his great disciple was graduated, for of Pantaenus, Clement says: \"I know what is the weakness of these reflections, if I compare them with the gifted and gracious teaching I was privileged to hear.\" Some of his writings are alluded to, but though nothing remains, yet in Clement, who was inspired by him, he gave to the church a priceless legacy.
+**Pantaenus** was a convert from Stoicism, and is described by **Clement**, **Jerome**, and others as a man of superior learning and abilities. **Clement** calls him \"that Sicilian bee gathering the spoil of the flowers of the prophetic and apostolic meadow;\" \"the deepest Gnostic,\" by which he means \"the deepest philosophical Christian, the man who best understood and practiced Scripture.\" It could not be otherwise than that the teacher of **Clement** cherished the religious views with which his great disciple was graduated, for of **Pantaenus**, **Clement** says: \"I know what is the weakness of these reflections, if I compare them with the gifted and gracious teaching I was privileged to hear.\" Some of his writings are alluded to, but though nothing remains, yet in **Clement**, who was inspired by him, he gave to the church a priceless legacy.

-AD 189 Pantaenus went on a missionary tour to India, and Eusebius says that while there he found the seeds of the Christian faith that had been sown by previous missionaries, and that he brought home with him the Gospel of Matthew, in Hebrew, that had been carried to India by Bartholomew.
-May it not be that some of the precepts of Buddhism resembling those of Christ, which the best Oriental scholars admit are of later origin than Buddha, were caught from the teachings of early Christian missionaries?
-Pantaenus was martyred AD 216.
+In 189 AD **Pantaenus** went on a missionary tour to India, and **Eusebius** says that while there he found the seeds of the Christian faith that had been sown by previous missionaries, and that he brought home with him the Gospel of Matthew, in Hebrew, that had been carried to India by Bartholomew.
+May it not be that some of the precepts of Buddhism resembling those of Christ, which the best Oriental scholars admit are of later origin than Buddha, were caught from the teachings of early Christian missionaries? **Pantaenus** was martyred 216 AD.

 ## The Alexandrine School.

-The Universalism of Clement, Origen and their successors must, beyond question, have been taught by their great predecessor, Pantaenus, and there is every reason to believe that the Alexandrine school had never known any contrary teaching, from its foundation.
+The Universalism of **Clement**, **Origen** and their successors must, beyond question, have been taught by their great predecessor, **Pantaenus**, and there is every reason to believe that the Alexandrine school had never known any contrary teaching, from its foundation.

 At this time Alexandria was the second city in the world, with a population of 600,000; its great library contained from 400,000 to